doublesharp/nodemailer-mock/README.md

 * `nodemailerMock.mock.reset()`
   * resets the mock class to default values
 * `nodemailerMock.mock.getSentMail()`
-  * returns an array of sent emails
+  * returns an array of sent emails during your tests, since the last reset
 * `nodemailerMock.mock.setShouldFailOnce()`
   * will return an error on the next call to `transport.sendMail()`
 * `nodemailerMock.mock.setShouldFail({boolean} shouldFail)`